nleaf/nleaf.github.io/technology-partners.md

     headline: Dell EMC
     description: The server and storage components of Expedient private and multi-tenant cloud points of delivery (POD) are comprised of Dell EMC hardware.
-- template: quote
-  block: quote
-  image: "/uploads/EXP_Circle-Mark.svg"
-  image-alt: Expedient
-  quote: "“Our experience watching Push Button DR in action for our applications was
-    like magic.
-It simplified our business continuity plan.”"
-  cite: "- IT Director, Professional Services Company"
-  link: ''
-  cta: ''
 - template: callout
   block: callout
   link: "/lets-talk"